 The Caddo Parish Commission and the Shreveport, Louisiana, chapter of the United Daughters of the Confederacy reached a court settlement to remove a Confederate monument from outside the local courthouse.

 93. July 22: Roger B. Taney, District of Columbia

 The House of Representatives voted 305-113 to remove a bust of Roger B. Taney, the U.S. chief justice who wrote the Supreme Court’s Dred Scott decision, from the Capitol.
 The bill also orders removal from the Capitol of “all statues of individuals who voluntarily served the Confederate States of America.”

 A vandal or vandals toppled a statue of Lee in Roanoke, Virginia.
 The city planned to remove the statue sometime after a public hearing Aug.
 17. Crews removed the damaged statue and placed it in storage the day after vandals defaced it.

 Workers removed a stone monument to Confederate troops in Phoenix.
-City officials announced plans to return the monument to the United Daughters of the Confederacy.
+State officials announced plans to return the monument to the United Daughters of the Confederacy.